najouaelfethi/najouaelfethi/README.md

 - 👋 Hei you, I’m Najoua ElFethi
-- Computer science student at FST BM
+- Data Science and Smart Systems Student at FP Nador
-- ✨Interests: I love hiking, traveling, reading books and listening to music
+- ✨Interests: I love hiking, traveling and reading books
 - 📫 How to reach me @najouaelfethi@gmail.com